This is a guide covering macro lenses.

 Lenses that have magnification ratios of 1:1, 2:1, 3:1, or more are considered macro lenses.
 On the other hand, those with a magnification of 1:2, 1:3, 1:4, and above aren’t considered a macro lens.

-Depending on the chosen focal length, you can achieve unique portraits and stunning shots for food photography.
+Depending on the chosen focal length, you can achieve unique portraits and stunning shots for food photography. (check out the best cameras for food photography)

 What is a Macro Lens Good For?